hoelzro/lua-linenoise/README.md

 # Compilation

+If you use LuaRocks, you can run `luarocks make` on the latest rockspec.

+You can also build with make.
 When building this module using make, you may use the original linenoise source included in the repository, or you may set the Makefile variable `LIBLINENOISE` to override
 it: